 Vasectomy in mice and men significantly lowers ZIKV viremia in semen, which indicates that testis/epididymis are important viral sources (157, 452).
 However, vasectomy does not abrogate sexual transmission despite viral clearance in blood (30, 157).
 It is noteworthy that the longest duration of infectious ZIKV in semen (69 days) was observed in a vasectomized man, and that ZIKV RNA persisted in semen from vasectomized individuals up to 281 days post symptoms (30, 195, 307, 452).
-While divergent results were obtained regarding prostate and seminal vesicle infection in either immune-deficient mice or NHP (657), it is evident that MGT organs other than testis can shelter ZIKV from immune clearance warrants investigation pertaining to the immune status of these organs and to the nature of the reservoir cell types.
+While divergent results were obtained regarding prostate and seminal vesicle infection in either immune-deficient mice or NHP (657), it is evident that MGT reservoirs other than testis and epididymis exist in ZIKV-infected men.
+How and which MGT organs other than testis can shelter ZIKV from immune clearance warrants investigation pertaining to the immune status of these organs and to the nature of the reservoir cell types.